MDSplus/Documentation/docs/reference/mdstcl.md

 * Using the `close` command without any parameters or qualifiers will close the last tree opened with either a `set tree` command or an `edit` command.

 * Since TCL will keep a stack of previously opened trees; you can selectively close a particular tree by adding treename and shot number as parameters.
-Adding the `/all` qualifier closes all the trees.
-To determine which trees you currently have open, you can use the `show db` command.
+To close all the trees, add the `/all` qualifier.
+To determine which trees you currently have open, use the `show db` command.

 * **Note**: You must use the `write` command on a tree opened using the `edit` command if you want to save any edits you might have done to that tree before using the `close` command to close it.
 If you attempt to close a tree with edit modifications you will get an error unless you force the close using the `/confirm` qualifier.
 If you close and modified tree with the `/confirm` qualifier, the tree will be closed and any edit modification will be discarded.